Sujithrt/ElasticVision/README.md

   - **Web-tier Instance:** A single instance (named "web-instance") running the Flask server (via Gunicorn) with a static Elastic IP.
   - **Application-tier Instances:** A group of instances that can scale from 0 to 15 based on load, each processing one request at a time.

-- **VPC & Security Group:**
-  - A VPC (or the default VPC) hosting all EC2 instances.
-  - A security group allowing HTTP access on port 8000 (for the web server) and SSH on port 22 for administrative access.

 - **IAM Roles & Policies:**
   - An IAM role for the web-tier instance with policies granting access to S3, SQS, and read-only access to EC2.
-  - Additional permissions may be set up for the application-tier instances as needed.